Effect-TS/rpc/docs/rpc/index.ts.md

 ## From "@effect/rpc/Resolver"

-Re-exports all named exports from the "@effect/rpc/Resolver" module as "Resolver".
+Re-exports all named exports from the "@effect/rpc/Resolver" module as `Resolver`.

 **Signature**